Traditional foxhunting attire is important to me, but I’m not a fanatic.

 “I said you should wear white britches, but I never say you couldn't wear buff," I replied.
 A perfect example of the confusion between strict rules and common sense.
 How was he to know that under ideal weather or terrain conditions white is preferred, but buff is also generally acceptable.

 Or is it?
 It all depends on which expert you rely on.
 Wadsworth and Barney (see list of reference sources below) insist on white breeches with a frock coat.
 The MFHA (see reference sources below) specifies white, tan, rust, canary or buff.
 At the Devon and North Somerset Staghounds, sporting artist Cecil Aldin tells us (Ratcatcher to Scarlet) that you may wear any color breeches you wish...except white!
 Would that I had read Aldin’s book before I hunted there.
 I ruined for all time a pair of white breeches from which the mud stains could never be eradicated.

-I spoke recently on this subject at the Bosley-Brangier Open House in St. Michaels, Maryland, where several people there cited Wadsworth as their reference of choice.
+I spoke some years ago on this subject at the Bosley-Brangier Open House in St. Michaels, Maryland, where several people there cited Wadsworth as their reference of choice.
 I opened Wadsworth to page 11 where the author says that a gentleman’s coat should have “either four or five...buttons in front.”
 “Oh, no!” groaned the Wadsworth adherents.